-A total of 5 explants were inoculated on PDA medium (Potato Dextrose Agar 20%), for each sample treated.
+A total of 5 explants were inoculated on PDA medium (20%), for each sample treated.
 Four of the explants were taken at the growth front and the last one was taken in the center of the symptom initiation zone.
-Parasite pressure was assessed by determining the stand and proportion of fungal contaminants hosted by the treated infected samples.
+Parasite pressure was assessed by determining population and proportion of fungal contaminants arising from infected samples.
 The fungal population was assessed through the diversity of emerging strains on all treated samples.
 The Proportion of Contaminant (Pc) was calculated according to the formula of Spurr and Welty [18]:

-Contaminant proportion (Cp) = $$\frac{\text{Contaminant Eff}}{5 \times \text{NE}} \times 100$$
+Contaminant proportion (Cp) = $$\frac{\text{Contaminant Eff}}{\text{S} \times \text{NE}} \times 100$$

-Contaminant Eff= Total contaminant size in the collection; NE= Total number of samples treated.
+Contaminant Eff= Total contaminants in the collection; NE= Total number of samples treated.

-2-5- Characterization of the pathogenic potential of strains and Koch's postulate
+2-5- Characterization of the pathogenic potential of fungal genera and Koch's postulate

-This characterization consisted in evaluating the aggressiveness of the strains on the original host and satisfying Koch's postulate [19].
+This characterization consisted in evaluating the aggressiveness of three genera on the original host and satisfying Koch's postulate [19].
 The local variety, sensitive to anthracnose, Yacé was used for the pathogenicity test.
-After 6 weeks of pot culture, a vigorous plant was artificially injured with a cold sterile needle.
-The injuries were sustained in the knotted area, in the axil and on the petioles of the leaves.
-There were 3 of them, depending on the above-mentioned sites.
-Inoculations were performed by placing a mycelial disc a few millimeters in size, taken from a 14-day-old culture medium, on the wounds.
-Three morphotypes of each strain were used for pathogenicity assessment.
+After 6 weeks of culture in green house, a vigorous plant was artificially injured with a cold sterile needle.
+The injuries were applied to the knotted area, in the axil and on the petioles of the leaves, of each plant.
+Inoculations were performed by placing a small mycelial disc, taken from a 14-day-old culture medium, on the injuries.
+Three morphotypes of each genus were used for pathogenicity assessment.
 The evaluations took place 30 days after inoculations.
-The diameter of the necroses was calculated according to the formula (1) used by Kouamé [20]:
+The diameter of the necrosis according Kouamé [20]: was calculated to the formula (1) used

-Diameter of lesions (LD) = $$\frac{\text{Length of lesions} + Width of lesions}{2}$$
+$$Etameter of lesions (LD) = \frac{Length of lesions + Width of lesions}{2}$$ (1)

-The aggressiveness of isolates was assessed using a rating scale used by Wokocha [19] with a change in intervals.
-The aggressivity index (AI) was calculated according to the following formula (2):
+The aggressiveness was assessed using a scoring scale used by Wokocha [19] with a change in intervals.
+Aggressiveness index (AI) was calculated according to the following formula (2):